fishcus/KAP-manual/en/operation/upgrade/upgrade_ke.en.md

 ## Upgrade to Kyligence Enterprise 3.x

-## Upgrade to the latest version of Kyligence Enterprise 3.x

 This chapter describes how to upgrade from an earlier version of Kyligence Enterprise to the latest version of Kyligence Enterprise 3.x software.

 > Tip: Starting with 3.x, the Kyligence Analytics Platform (KAP) was officially renamed Kyligence Enterprise.